Asset management with an ESG mandate

-Notice that the ESG score of asset $j$ enters the expected return through the term $-\Gamma \xi_j$. $\Gamma$ is the same for all assets and is positive because $\omega_2$, the Lagrange multiplier associated to the binding ESG constraint, is negative.
+Notice that the ESG score of asset $j$ enters the expected return through the term $-\Gamma \xi_j$. $\Gamma$ is positive because $\omega_2$, the Lagrange multiplier associated to the binding ESG constraint, is negative.

-A negative ESG premium has been already established in the literature, see \cite{AVRAM,PASTOR}, the main novelty of our analysis is the mechanism inducing the negative ESG premium which is not due to a preference for ESG assets by investors but to the constraint for asset managers introduced via the ESG mandate.
-The negative ESG premium arises in equilibrium if the ESG constraint is binding for institutional investors maximizing a mean-TEV utility and facing retail mean-variance investors.
-Actually, in Section \ref{FRO} we have shown that the constraint is binding if market data exhibits a negative relationship between ESG score and return.
+A negative ESG premium has been already established in the literature, see \cite{AVRAM,PASTOR}, the main novelty of our analysis concerns the mechanism which is not due to a preference for ESG assets by investors but to the constraint for asset managers provided by the ESG mandate which leads to over-investment in virtuous stocks.
+The negative ESG premium arises in equilibrium when the ESG constraint is binding for institutional investors maximizing a mean-TEV utility and facing retail mean-variance investors in the market.
+Actually, in Section \ref{FRO} we have shown that the constraint is binding if market data exhibit a negative relationship between ESG score and return.
 Consequently, this equilibrium result and the condition for a binding constraint complement each other.